hanlee-311/Portfolio/README.md

 ✅THEN I am presented with the developer's name, a recent photo, and links to sections about them, their work, and how to contact them
 WHEN I click one of the links in the navigation
 THEN the UI scrolls to the corresponding section
-WHEN I click on the link to the section about their work THEN the UI scrolls to a section with titled images of the developer's applications ✅WHEN I am presented with the developer's first application THEN that application's image should be larger in size than the others
+✅WHEN I click on the link to the section about their work THEN the UI scrolls to a section with titled images of the developer's applications ✅WHEN I am presented with the developer's first application THEN that application's image should be larger in size than the others